Norway stuns from the shore to mountains and fjords

 Lom was the furthest north on our Norwegian itinerary.
 From here, we headed back south via the Valdresflye Scenic Route which again affords a completely different view from your window.
 Here high mountain forests line the roads and we look out for moose and maybe a reindeer.
 This road leads you to the Jotunheimen National Park and with it more mountains.
 We stayed in one more hytte surrounded by evergreens near here.

 When we drove the long smooth roller-coastery roads of Valdresflye it was a sunny Saturday in July.
 Being only 4-5 hours from the capital Oslo, the rest areas and parking lots along the way were packed and heaving, so we didn’t pause.
 But if you want wild camping opportunities and wide-open scenery to scale – this is an excellent place to explore more.

 Outside the capital on the Oslofjord

 While I can highly recommend exploring all that Oslo has to offer, our trip was focused on what the country offered outside of cities.
 The Oslofjord (yes one last fjord) affords quaint and cozy corners and villages to escape the crowds.
 We stayed on the Asker side at the Thon Hotel Vettre and enjoyed a last dinner out on the water in nearby Vollen outside on the marina.
-Vollen is also home to the Oslofjordmuseet, offering insight to the history and culture of the region.
+Vollen is also home to the Oslofjordmuseet, offering insight into the history and culture of the region.